ODINcommons/Dawn/Weekly Meeting Notes.md

 ### Follow-up Tasks for Next Week

 - Connor share GitHUB username to add to ODINcommons Organisation
-- All to review constitution and protocol
+- All to review constitution and protocol (won't be ratified in Phase 1, but we want good foundational docs)
 - All to make amendments or questions to bring for next week
 - All to think of one person they want to invite.
 Think about and answer:
   - Why do we want to invite them?